jaaron/omlogo/README.md

 ## Iteration

-The REPEAT builtin takes an expression that evaluates to a numeric count, and evaluates subsequent words until the word END that many times..
+The REPEAT builtin takes a numeric count, and a list and evaluates the list count times.

 ```
-	$ echo "REPEAT 5
+	$ echo "REPEAT 5 [PRINT \"HELLO] STOP" | ./logo
-	>   PRINT \"HELLO
-	>   END
-	> STOP" | ./logo
 	HELLO
 	HELLO
 	HELLO